How to Perform Multiple Linear Regression in Excel (2 Methods)

 Objectives:

-The LINEST Function returns the statistics that describe a linear trend matching known data points, by fitting a straight line using the least-squares method.
+The LINEST function provides statistics describing a linear trend that matches known data points by fitting a straight line using the least-squares method.

 Syntax: